-In order to receive clearance from the Business Office, the student must either have paid all amounts owed or present proof that the outstanding amounts will be covered by financial aid or 3rd party billing.
+In order to receive clearance from the Business Office, the student must either have paid all amounts owed or present proof that the outstanding amounts will be covered by financial aid or third-party billing.
 Students who have an unpaid balance with SMU may not register for subsequent terms.
-A "hold" will be placed on the students' account and a 1% monthly late fee will accrue until payment, in full, is received.
-Students with poor payment histories are required to pay, in full, at the time of registration for any charges related to tuition and fees.
+A Business Office hold will be placed on the student's account and a one percent monthly late fee will accrue until payment is made in full.
+Students with poor payment histories are required to pay in full at the time or registration for any charges related to tuition and fees.

-Transcripts & diplomas will not be issued to a current or a former student, with past due tuition balance, and/or past-due balances on Federal Perkins, Federal Nursing and/or Federal HPSL Loans.
-Samuel Merritt University will assign delinquent accounts to collection agencies.
+Transcripts and diplomas will not be issued to a current or former student with a past due tuition balance and/or past-due balances on Federal Perkins, Federal nursing and/ or Federal HPSL loans.
+Samuel Merritt University will assign delinquent accounts to collection agencies and report to credit bureaus.
 Samuel Merritt University further reserves the right to recover all costs involved with collection due to nonpayment of the outstanding balance.
-Reasonable collection costs up to 30% on the first agency referral and 40% on the second agency referral resulting from failure to pay may be incurred and will be the responsibility of the student.
-Clearance from the Business Office is required in order to register for each semester.
+Reasonable collection costs up to 25 percent on the first agency referral and 30 percent on the second agency referral resulting from failure to pay may be incurred and will be the responsibility of the student.
+In addition to withholding transcripts and diplomas from students who have outstanding financial obligations to the University, attorney's fees and other collection costs incurred by the University will be the responsibility of the student.

-3RD PARTY BILLING
+THIRD-PARTY BILLING

-For 3rd party or outside agency billing, which may pay all or part of your tuition and fees, submit all paperwork to the Business Office.
-If you have additional questions on this process, please contact Tami Bechtle, Bursar, tbechtle@samuelmerritt.edu 510.869.6702.
+For third party or outside agency billing, which may pay all or part of your tuition and fees, submit all paperwork to the Business Office.
+If you have additional questions on the process, please contact studentaccounts@samuelmerritt.edu or 510.879-9236.